Unfunkable/HoI4-to-Stellaris-Converter/README.md

 - No converter frontend support.
 This is allegedly simple, so I'll look into it when I can.
 - Megacampaigns starting from Imperator: Rome have not been tested.
 - It's recommended to play with a higher hyperlane density, as converted empires can get blocked quite easily otherwise.
+- DEFCON to Stellaris conversion exists, however it looks like the DEFCON to HoI4 converter isn't working.
 ---

 ### Mods included: